robertheler/RobBot/README.md

-Welcome to RobBot®, a cryptocurency algorithmic trading bot!
+Welcome to RobBot®, a cryptocurrency algorithmic trading bot!